vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 former).
 While I could have pushed myself to jog a bit more, I felt it's probably better to not push myself, so that I have more energy left over for recovery and for the other things I plan to do today.

+## 2024-01-16: skipped run due to intermittent rain

+On 2024-01-16, it was raining intermittently throughout the afternoon and evening, so I skipped my run.

+## 2024-01-17: skipped strength exercises, slightly shorter running portion

+On 2024-01-17, my energy levels had still not recovered fully to what they used to be prior to the COVID vaccine.
+Instead of my usual pattern of at least 1.25 miles running and the remainder of the total 2 miles spent walking, I only ran for 1 out of the 2 miles.
+This was still an improvement over 2024-01-15, when I had done 0.8 miles running + 0.8 miles walking.

+I also skipped strength exercises, partly due to fatigue from running and partly as a continued precautionary measure after the COVID vaccine.